HarshVaragiya/X-ray-Echo-Romeo-Oscar/README.md

 5. Logs are printed in any way wanted!

 # Requirements :
-Pycrypto , Pyaes , Pynput libraries
+Pycryptodome or pycrypto(not recommended) , Pyaes , Pynput libraries

 # Future :
 1. changing from pycrypto to pycryptodome for both RSA And AES implementation and not using pyaes(just)